Amboseli National Park’s Wildlife Census.

-In a remarkable display of dedication to wildlife conservation, CHD Conservation Kenya, together with enthusiastic volunteers from Amboseli, aided the Kenya Wildlife Service in conducting a comprehensive wildlife census spanning eight distinct blocks within the Amboseli National Park.
+CHD Conservation Kenya, along with enthusiastic volunteers from Amboseli, collaborated with the Kenya Wildlife Service to conduct a comprehensive wildlife census across eight distinct blocks within Amboseli National Park.

 Census data, collected through meticulous wildlife counts, serves as a cornerstone in conservation efforts.
 It provides critical insights into wildlife populations, aiding ecosystem health assessments and informing targeted conservation strategies.